Simon Schama: In the United States

+As of January 2026 Schama is University Professor of Art History and History at Columbia University in New York.

 BBC

-Schama returned to the UK in 2000, having been commissioned by the BBC to produce a series of television documentary programmes on British history as part of their Millennium celebrations, under the title A History of Britain.
+Schama returned to the UK in 2000, having been commissioned by the BBC to produce a series of television documentary programmes on British history as part of their Millennium celebrations, under the title A History of Britain, 15-part BBC television documentary series broadcast from 2000 to 2002.
 Schama wrote and presented the episodes himself, in a friendly and often jocular style with his highly characteristic delivery, and was rewarded with excellent reviews and unexpectedly high ratings.
-There has been, however, some irritation and criticism expressed by a group of historians about Schama's condensed recounting of the British Isles' history on this occasion, particularly by those specialising in the pre-Anglo-Saxon history of Insular Celtic civilisation.
 Three series were made, totalling 15 episodes, covering the complete span of British history up until 1965; it went on to become one of the BBC's best-selling documentary series on DVD.
 Schama also wrote a trilogy of tie-in books for the show, which took the story up to the year 2000; there is some debate as to whether the books are the tie-in product for the TV series, or the other way around.
 The series also had some popularity in the United States when it was first shown on the History Channel.
+Alastair Moffat, who in 2003 presented another series on the history of Britain, felt Schama's series did not give sufficient coverage to the pre-Anglo-Saxon history of Insular Celtic civilisation.

 In 2001, Schama received a CBE.
 In 2003, he signed a new contract with the BBC and HarperCollins to produce three new books and two accompanying TV series.
 Worth £3 million (around US$5.3m), it represents the biggest advance deal ever for a TV historian.
 The first result of the deal was a book and TV show entitled Rough Crossings: Britain, the Slaves and the American Revolution, dealing in particular with the proclamation issued during the Revolutionary War by Lord Dunmore offering slaves from rebel plantations freedom in return for service to the crown.